nbro/andz/ands/ds/README.md

 # Data Structures

+- Missing removal/deletion operation from `DSForests`...

+- Testing the queues in `Queue.py`...

 ## TODO

 Where `F` indicates that I've already started implementing the data structure, but it needs to be finished, and `S` indicates that nothing has been done yet.